 BOOST Master Classes are classes offered to attendees by world-class experts of a discipline in order to develop skills in fundamental concepts or stimulate thought in a specific area.
 BOOST Master Classes may include lecture, panels, research findings, promising practices, case studies, real-world issues, and valuable industry expertise by respected leaders in their field.

-Additional fees are associated with BOOST Master Classes.
+Additional fees ($30 per class) are associated with BOOST Master Classes.
 We highly recommend that you pre-register for Master Classes when you register for the BOOST Conference.
 We cannot guarantee on-site registration for these classes will be available.

-*Please note that there is an additional fee to attend Master Classes.
+*Please note that there is an additional fee of $30 to attend each Master Class.
 You will have an opportunity to register for Master Classes upon registration.
 Already registered and want to add a Master Class?
 Log-in to your online account and add one or all of the Master Classes.
 If you have questions about registration for classes, please contact us at 619-232-6678.

 Strengths Based Leadership

-Tim Hodges, PhD, Director of Research, Gallup Education
+Tim Hodges, PhD, Director of Research, Gallup Education, Allston, MA

 Gallup research proves that people succeed when they focus on what they do best.
 When you identify your talents and develop them into strengths, you are more productive, more engaged, and more ready to impact the lives of colleagues and students who depend on you.
 In this engaging Master Class, you will learn how more than 15 million people around the world have identified talents in themselves and others – and how great educators around the country are putting this information to good use!